Post job

-An engineering associate is a professional whose job duties include analysis of project plans, development of product designs, and maintenance of equipment.
+An engineering associate is an individual whose job duties include analysis of project plans, development of product designs, and maintenance of equipment.
 The engineering fields where an engineering associate can find a job include civil, mechanical, and environmental.
 The requirements to qualify for the position include obtaining a bachelor's degree in engineering, familiarity with a specific industry, prior work experience related to the field, and possessing strong technical skills.

 • Work closely with project managers, procurement, shipping/receiving, stores, QA and project leads.